neondatabase/website/content/docs/manage/database-access.md

 3. Create your database users.
 For example, create users named `readonly_user1` and `readwrite_user1`.
 4. Assign the `readonly` or `readwrite` role to those users to grant them the privileges associated with those roles.
 For example, assign the `readonly` role to `readonly_user1`, and `readwrite` to `readwrite_user1`.

 You can remove a role from a user at any time to revoke privileges.
+See [Revoke privileges](#revoke-privileges).

 ## Create roles

 This section describes how to create roles in Neon via SQL and grant the roles access to database objects.
-Access must be granted at the database, schema, and schema object level.
+Access must be granted at the database, schema, and object level.
 For example, to grant access to a table, you must also grant access to the database and schema in which the table resides.
 If these access permissions are not defined, the role will not be able access the table.

-In the following sections, we'll cover how to create read-only and read-write roles with access to a specific database and schema.
-For a summary of the required SQL statements, refer to the SQL statement summaries at the end of each section.
+In the following sections, we'll show how to create read-only and read-write roles with access to a specific database and schema.
+SQL statement summaries are provided at the end of each section.

 ### Create a read-only role